albert-du/ConnectMyMind/README.md

 # ConnectMyMind

-## Website for mental health patiens to connect with therapists online (messaging/video) or set up meetings with local therapists.
+## Website for mental health patients to connect with therapists online (messaging/video) or set up meetings with local therapists.